Tag Archives: Mothers Day

 Becoming a Mom is watching your heart walk outside your body.

-As I gaze upon the eyes of each Mother represented here, I see sadness of some unanswered prayers, worries about tomorrow, regrets of yesteryear, and the fear of failure.
-But I also see love, joy, perseverance, and tenderness, belonging, pride, and hope for the future — a better tomorrow.
+As I gaze upon the eyes of each Mother represented here, I see the sadness of some unanswered prayers, worries about tomorrow, regrets of yesteryear, and the fear of failure.
+But I also see love, joy, perseverance, tenderness, belonging, pride, and hope for the future — a better tomorrow.

 Mothers, stand in the gap for your children.
 No matter what, never give up on them.
 And in our twilight years, may our children never give up on us.